 - Beginnings and ends of lines influence the character statistics. m and g appear especially frequently at line ends, while the line beginnings have an increased proportion of p and t (it has been suggested that gallows can serve as paragraph markings).

 - Similar-looking gallows (k and t, f and p) have very similar statistics, but p and t appear much more frequently at the line beginnings.
 A similar phenomenon occurs with r and m, but m usually ends the line.
-Could the symbols with extra loops (p, t and m) be a special newline writing variants of f, k and r?
+Could the symbols with extra loops (p, t and m) be a special newline graphic variants of f, k and r?